Tadreebi/fe/README.md

 - To create remote branch first (This is recommended to help the TO-Do automation, n make sure that you branched it out of latest version of dev branch)...
   - Go to created To-Do card on [project](https://github.com/Tadreebi/fe/projects/1)
   - After transfering it into an issue, click on the card title.
-  - In the right-side bar to be shown, sroll down to its tail.
+  - In the right-side bar to be shown, scroll down to its tail.
   - You'de find a clickable text of "create branch".
 Click it, give a name to your branch n create it.
 Then use the given command to pull the branch to local machine.

           git fetch